bgorai005/deeplearning_assignment1/README.md

 # Fashion-MNIST Classification Project

 ## Overview
 This repository contains code for training and evaluating a neural network model for Fashion-MNIST image classification using various optimization techniques and hyperparameter tuning.
-The model is implemented in Python with libraries like NumPy, Matplotlib, and Keras' dataset module for data loading, and Scikit-learn's `train_test_split` for data partitioning.
+The model is implemented in Python with libraries like NumPy, pandas ,Matplotlib only and Keras for dataset module for data loading, and Scikit-learn's `train_test_split` for data partitioning.

 ## Dataset
 The Fashion-MNIST dataset consists of: